KatyaZats/QME-code-examples/README.md

-Here are code examples from the *Quantum Mpemba Effect with Josephson Junctions* project.
+Here are code examples from the *Quantum Mpemba Effect (QME) in Josephson Junctions* project.

 The repository contains three notebooks corresponding to different orbital numbers and physical parameters: